Defense Information Systems Agency: Pegasus/Griffin

 Pegasus/Griffin is a multinationally-developed, managed and resourced collection of networks and services that provides information sharing among the 5-Eyes national classified (SECRET level) networks and C2 systems.
 Griffin enables participating nations to plan, implement and execute multinational planning and operations from the strategic to tactical headquarters level.
 It permits users to share SECRET REL information from their national C2 system workstations.

 CFBLNET

 The Combined Federated Battle Laboratories Network (CFBLNet) is a coalition RDT&E (Research, Development, Test, and Evaluation) environment with Combined Communications-Electronics Board (CCEB) and the North Atlantic Treaty Organization (NATO) and other charter nations/organizations.
 CFBLNet leverages existing CCEB, NATO, and other national laboratories and test beds to support a wide range of coalition ISTAR (Intelligence, surveillance, target acquisition, and reconnaissance) experimentation and interoperability testing.
 As a combined environment and network, members have equal say in its use and management, yet specific initiatives may be configured among any number of participants.
 CFBLNet members respect sovereign and intellectual property rights of activities conducted on the network.
 CFBLNet is primarily a fee for service activity. and system injector.

-APAN

-All Partners Access Network (APAN): A web 2.0 service that combines the benefits of unstructured collaboration (wikis, blogs, forums) and structured collaboration (file sharing, calendar) with the personalization of social networking.
-The existing functionality is maintained at USPACOM Pacific Warfighting Center (PWC).
-Non-dot-mil; Gateway to DoD.